Prelude and Fugue in C major, BWV 846: Schwencke measure

 Measure 22 contains an F♯ in the bass, which skips to A♭ in measure 23, creating a diminished third; while the Schwencke measure has a G in the bass of a 64 (second inversion) minor chord with C as its root borrowed from the parallel harmonic minor.
 The A♭ may be considered as its enharmonic, G♯, which creates a major second step with F♯, but A♭ functions as an upper leading-tone (parallel natural or descending melodic minor).
 Franz Kroll may have been the first to question and edit the measure, first in 1862, and the measure does not occur in Bach's student Heinrich Gerber's 1725 manuscript copy.
 August Halm was also critical of the measure, questioning its logic as early as 1905.

 Gounod's "Ave Maria"

-Charles Gounod composed a melody that was designed to be based on the prelude; a setting of that melody to Ave Maria is popular.
+Charles Gounod composed a melody that was designed to be based on the prelude; it was later used as a setting to Ave Maria.
 The edition of the prelude used by Gounod contains the Schwencke measure.

 20th century

 Arvo Pärt's "Credo" is built around Bach's C major prelude, first unravelling it through the central cacophonous twelve-tone part of the work, then remerging on the piano with the chorus and orchestra joining in harmony for the massive finale.

 Mstislav Rostropovich compared this Prelude to the introductory bars of the prelude of Bach's Cello Suite No. 1, in a video named Rostropovich interprets Bach, filmed in 1991 at the Basilique Sainte Madeleine in Vézelay, France.

-"Repent Walpurgis", the last track on the debut album by progressive rock group Procol Harum contains an arrangement of the prelude by band leader Gary Brooker.
+"Repent Walpurgis", the last track on the debut album by progressive rock group Procol Harum, contains an arrangement of the prelude by band leader Gary Brooker.

+"Fromage Frais", the sixth track on the band Union Jack's debut studio album There Will Be No Armageddon, is an Acid trance arrangement of the prelude.